Glossary of CTRP Terms

 - National: NCI National Clinical Trials Network (NCTN) and other NIH-supported National Trial Networks.

 - Externally Peer-Reviewed: R01s, SPORES, U01s, U10s, and P01s or other trial mechanisms supported by the NIH or supported by other peer-reviewed funding organizations.

-- Institutional: In-house trials authored or co-authored by cancer center investigators and undergoing scientific peer-review solely by the Protocol Review and Monitoring System of the center.
-The center investigator should have primary responsibility for conceptualizing, designing, and implementing the trial and reporting results.
-It is acceptable for industry and other entities to provide some support (e.g., drug, device, other funding) but the trial should clearly be the intellectual product of the center investigator.
+- Institutional: In-house clinical research studies authored or co-authored by Cancer Center investigators and undergoing scientific peer-review solely by the Protocol Review and Monitoring System of the Cancer Center.
+The Cancer Center investigator has primary responsibility for conceptualizing, designing, and implementing the clinical research study and reporting results.
+It is acceptable for industry and other entities to provide support (e.g., drug, device, other funding), but the trial should clearly be the intellectual product of the Center investigator.

 - Industrial: Design and implementation of the study is controlled by the pharmaceutical company.

 Clinical Trials Reporting Program (CTRP) - CTRP is a comprehensive database of regularly updated information, including trial accrual, on all NCI-supported clinical trials.

 Clinical Trials Reporting Office (CTRO) - The functional unit that performs the operational work of the Clinical Trials Reporting Program (CTRP), including protocol abstraction.